ProjetsPL/millto.web/collections/_posts/en/how-to-choose-thermostatic-radiator-valve-5-basic-rules.md

 ---
 ## What is a thermostatic valve and how does it work?

-A **thermostatic radiator valve** is nothing else than equipment which allows to quickly and easily regulate the temperature in a room.
+A **thermostatic radiator valve** is nothing else than equipment which allows to quickly regulate the temperature in a room.
 It is a **valve connected to a head** - when turned, it triggers a change of the temperature, depending on the setting.

 Radiator valves are installed in every heater and they are typically placed at exact same spot.
 It is regardless of the radiator type or its construction.
 A thermostatic radiator valve is installed on the pipe delivering the heating medium to the radiator.